testmailtt/webhook.site/docs/cli.md

 ### `forward`: Forward requests

-The `forward` command listens for new incoming requests sent to your Webhook.site URL and immediately relays them to a URL you specify.
+The `forward` command listens for new incoming requests sent to your Webhook.site URL and immediately relays them to any URL you specify, or simply `localhost`.
 This URL can be any URL that the machine running Webhook.site CLI can access.

 ```shell
 docker run webhooksite/cli -- index.js forward \